 I took both pups for a FREEZING walk later in the afternoon.

-I had leftover chicken soup for dinner and watched the Bachelor with Becca.
+I had leftover chicken soup for dinner and watched the Bachelor.

 Ugh….CORRRRRRINNNE! (if you watch, you know what I mean.
 And I’m kind of glad Liz went home, she was making me feel so uncomfortable.

 This week I really like Vanessa, Alexis, Brittany, Rachel, Danielle M, and Raven.
 Their personalities are starting to show through more!

 *For the past month and a half, I have been gluten free.
 I’ve been battling endometriosis for about two years now.
 The pain can be pretty excruciating.
 Sometimes I don’t even want to leave my house.
 My doctor recommended a couple options to help with the pain and attempt to resolve endometriosis.
 He’s had a lot of luck with patients experiencing the same symptoms by having them cut gluten from their diets.
 I also mentioned in a post a while back about my swollen joints and stomach on some days, so I’ve decided to spend the next couple of months experimenting with how I feel on a 100% gluten free diet.
 I’m not doing it to “lose weight” simply to get better and I hope it works.
 I have definitely been feeling different.
 I have more energy, my moods have changed tremendously, and my knees do not ache during my long runs.
 It’s still early, so I will continue to see how the progress goes.
 I definitely don’t recommend going gluten free unless you consult with your doctor first.